xcaptain/solana-wallet-svelte/README.md

 ## Code Exaplain

-`walletStore.ts` contains the core logic about the connected wallet state. all the heavy stuff is done here.
+`walletStore.ts` contains the core logic about the connected wallet state. all the heavy stuff is done here, mostly copied from the above 2 projects.

 `WalletProvider.svelte` init the walletStore so we can use in other pages